dhaun/scrivx2pltr/README.md

 - [Scrivener 3](https://www.literatureandlatte.com/scrivener/overview)
 - a current version of [Plottr](https://plottr.com/) (they made some changes to the file format in early 2021)

+## Usage

+### Basic Use
+You can simply pass your Scrivener 3 project to the script like so:

+`python3 scrivx2pltr.py YourProject.scriv`

+This will create the Plottr file in the same directory as your Scrivener project.
+If you want it created elsewhere and/or under a different name, use

+`python3 scrivx2pltr.py YourProject.scriv -o YourChoice.pltr`

+### Options
+`--flattenTimeline` By default, each folder in your Scrivener project's Draft folder will create a separate plotline in Plottr.
+If you'd rather have all your scenes in one flat timeline, use this option.

+`--foldersAsScenes` Folders themselves will be skipped by default.
+However, folders in Scrivener can actually have content, much like a file.
+Use this option if you want your folders to show up as scene cards in Plottr, too.

+With `--charactersFolder` and `--placesFolder`, you can specify the names of the Characters and Places folders, respectively, if you changed their names in Scrivener.

+`--maxCharacters` and `--maxPlaces` let you limit the number of Characters and Places, respectively, that will be read from Scrivener.
+Set them to `0` if you don't want them to be transferred at all.

+Use case for the last two options: I usually have a separate file for each main character but also files that collect minor characters in one file, or files that outline relations between characters.
+Those don't translate to Plottr's character description, so I can tell the script to just copy over the first *n* entries.

 ## Caveats and Side Effects